 Frick believes that she, along with the other 460 White Hat Volunteers, are the eyes and ears of the Calgary International Airport.
 She explains it is her mission to share as many meaningful interactions with travellers as possible.

-“I try every day to think that I might be interacting with someone who's never traveled before, who has never had an experience of Calgary before, and maybe I can make a difference in how they feel.”
+“I try every day to think that I might be interacting with someone who's never travelled before, who has never had an experience of Calgary before and maybe I can make a difference in how they feel.”

 On the other hand, for someone like Hebert whose job is travelling, Calgary International Airport is her second home.
 Yet the daily interactions she shares with people during her workday remind her of why this airport is such a special place.